-Like the rest of the performance tools, there is a lag of at least six months for the latest quarter-end date to become available.
+There is a lag of at least six months for the latest quarter-end date to become available.
 This is to ensure we use as complete a dataset as possible when calculating the latest horizon IRRs.

 Can horizon IRRs be calculated for fund categories or regions not already showing on the product?